 NASDAQ after-hours

 The NYSE and NASDAQ used to regulate their own markets as self-regulatory organizations (SROs).
 SROs are granted regulatory power and oversee the participants in their markets.
-In 2007, NYSE’s and NASDAQ’s regulatory arms formed into FINRA, which is the SRO that now supervises both markets.
+In 2007, NYSE’s and NASDAQ’s regulatory arms combined into FINRA, which is the SRO that now supervises both markets.
 Although FINRA is not a governmental entity, it has the power to control who operates in the financial markets and how financial firms interact with the investing public.

 Sign up for free to take 10 quiz questions on this topic